centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              only be sent out when the host goes DOWN and when it recovers from a DOWN state. notifications_enabled        :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not notifications for this host are enabled.
-Values: 0 = disable host notifications, 1 = enable host notifications. stalking_options             This directive determines which host states "stalking" is enabled for.
-Valid options are a combination of one or more of the following: o = stalk on UP states, d = stalk on DOWN states, and u = stalk on UNREACHABLE states.
-More information on state stalking can be found :ref:`here <state_stalking>`. timezone                     Time zone of this host.
+Values: 0 = disable host notifications, 1 = enable host notifications. timezone                     Time zone of this host.
 All times applied to this host (time periods, downtimes, ...) will be affected by this option.
 ============================ =========================================================================================================================